Jonathan Brown (Australian footballer): Battling injuries and retirement: 2010–2014

 Brown was hampered by injury throughout the 2010 season, causing him to miss six games for the Lions.
 After a promising start to 2010, Brown and other key Brisbane players were struck by injury, and the team finished the season in 13th position on the ladder.
 Despite missing six games and the controversial introduction of Coleman Medallist Brendan Fevola to the team, Brown was again the Lions leading goalkicker, with 53 for the season, and he came third in Brisbane's best and fairest, behind Michael Rischitelli and Simon Black.
 Brown was named the Members' Player of the Year and polled almost half of his best-and-fairest votes in the first four rounds.

 Brown suffered a horrific facial injury in the first game of the 2011 season against Fremantle after he was kneed in the head by opposition defender Luke McPharlin in a marking attempt.

 Brown suffered a second facial injury in round 17 of the 2011 season.

-Brown suffered yet another facial injury in a 2012 intraclub match when teammate Matt Maguire kneed him in the head in a marking contest.
+Brown suffered a third facial injury in less than three years in a 2012 intraclub match when teammate Matt Maguire kneed him in the head in a marking contest.
 Doubts started to surface over his career after such consistent damages to his skull.

 In 2013, Jed Adcock was named as the Lions' co-captain alongside Brown, and, in 2014, Adcock was named as the sole captain, meaning that the Lions were not captained or co-captained by Brown for the first time since 2007.

-Brown was the victim of another facial injury in the Round 13, 2014 clash between the Lions and the Greater Western Sydney Giants.
+Brown was the victim of a fourth facial injury in the Round 13, 2014 clash between the Lions and the Greater Western Sydney Giants.
 He collided with Tomas Bugg's knee and was removed from the ground.
-He suffered a concussion, which caused his retirement from football.
+He suffered a concussion, causing his retirement from football.